There can be few things more frustrating in football than coming out second best against one particular rival time and time again.

 Liverpool won the next three clashes, inflicting one of only two top-flight defeats on City and dumping them out of the Champions League.

-The recent record has been made no less flattering for Liverpool following this month's 0-0 draw at Anfield, with the Merseysiders having lost only twice in the last 11 matches against City, one of those a penalty shoot-out reverse in the 2016 League Cup final.
+The recent record has been made no less flattering for Liverpool following October's 0-0 draw at Anfield, with the Merseysiders having lost only twice in the last 11 matches against City, one of those a penalty shoot-out reverse in the 2016 League Cup final.

 With a title race firmly underway and these two clubs at the centre of it, the January meeting between them at the Etihad Stadium could be pivotal.